Raffles Policy and Resources

 - Accounting and Local Taxes: Raffle receipts must be separately identified in the general ledger with appropriate coding so the University can comply with local tax requirements.
 Raffle receipts should be coded using the general ledger object “4903036 Fundraising Bingo & Raffle.”
 After coding receipts to this object, the sponsoring University department should notify the Controller’s Office and provide an expense account code where the related taxes can be charged.
 The current tax rate for Seattle taxes is 5%.

-- Filing Requirements and Schedule: After the raffle, provide a copy of the completed WSGC Raffle Recordkeeping Packet to the Office of the Executive Vice President based on the filing schedule listed below.
+- Filing Requirements and Schedule: After the raffle, provide a copy of the completed WSGC Raffle Recordkeeping Packet to the Office of Finance and Business Affairs based on the filing schedule listed below.
 The University is required to submit quarterly reports to the WSGC for all raffles that were conducted and pay corresponding state licensing fees and local taxes on revenue generated from the raffles.

 |July 1-September 30